 The cooler side of the enclosure should be between 78 and 80 degrees Fahrenheit and is generally a good spot for the hide.
 The enclosure itself should never drop below 75 degrees Fahrenheit.

 The humidity levels need to be in the range of 50 to 60% to ensure proper shedding and hydration.
 Ball pythons live in tropical climates and need humidity to maintain healthy hydrated skin and to be able to shed in a full section.
 Humidity can help prevent shed from getting stuck and help prevent your ball python from getting sick.
 If the humidity is too low it can cause problems with shedding, and if the humidity is too high it can cause respiratory and shedding problems.

-Your python will need certain items in their enclosure to keep them happy and healthy.
+Your python will need certain items in its enclosure to keep them happy and healthy.

 - They will need a hiding spot large enough to conceal their whole body.
-Ball pythons are nocturnal and don’t like being out in the sunlight for very often and having a hide spot will help them feel safe.
+Ball pythons are nocturnal and don’t like being out in the sunlight very often and having a hiding spot will help them feel safe.